 The goal is to find a way to balance the use of plastics against their potential negative impacts of plastic residues, so that we may ensure that we can make a sustainable use while protecting the assets of our future: our soils, our waters.
-Research programmes like PAPILLONS (and others) are determined to provide farmers, plastic industries and regulators with scientific awareness on the real scale of the problem and contribute to find together a way for sustainable agricultural practices.
+Research programmes like PAPILLONS (and others) are determined to provide farmers, plastic industries and regulators with scientific awareness on the real contribute to find together a way for sustainable agricultural practices.